SilkRose/Pony/readme.md

 - **Flash Fiction:** Short stories, typically written in one sitting.
 - **Ponies:** Sprites of ponies, props, and templates, for making covers.
 - **Stories:** Story folders for all completed and in-progress work.
 Also, contains a file for [ideas][Ideas File], and for [names][Names File].

+## Statistics:
+I wrote code to analyze each of the statistics below the banner at the top.
+Here is additional context for word and code count:

+### Words:
+The total word count for all stories and flash fiction.
+Does not count meta files, or any markdown syntax, and counts hyphenated words as one word.

+### Code:
+The total number of trimmed unique lines of code.

 ## Readings:
 A few of my stories have had readings made for them, I would like to thank the following ponies for doing readings of my work: